 A challenging subscription process can harm a general partner’s relationship with their limited partners and push LPs toward more tech-savvy asset managers.
 The solution?
-FundFormer: A user-friendly digital subscription platform.
+FundFormer: A user-friendly digital subscription solution available with Insight.

 Challenges of the status quo

 For years, GPs and their investors have settled for the traditional, manual subscription process.
 Despite the assistance of third-party fund administrators and funds counsel — typically one of a few BigLaw firms — LPs trudge through the paperwork.

 Completing the subscription book is cumbersome and time-consuming, no matter the sophistication of the institutional or high-net-worth investors.

 By relying heavily on PDF sub-books, LPs are confronted with a mountain of paperwork to complete.
 Ultimately, only certain forms are relevant to each LP, and, in some cases, LPs are unfamiliar with how to best answer particular questions.
 The result is often missing, incomplete, or inaccurate responses.